Shop Subscribe

 Children with sensory challenges may be overly sensitive to touch, movement, sights, or sounds.
 Other students have trouble with self-regulation, which may impact focus, attention, and behavior.
 Pressure vests and weighted vests are often the chosen protocol for these types of sensory and social-emotional issues.
 Let’s take a practical look at why weighted and pressure vests may benefit some students.

-Physical and Occupational Therapists will often recommend a “sensory diet” rich in heavy work tasks like pulling a heavy wagon, carrying books or grocery bags, doing chair push-ups, or crawling and tunnel games.
-These proprioceptive activities stimulate the deep touch receptors below the skin and in the muscles and joints, which may help activate the neurotransmitters dopamine and serotonin.
+Physical and Occupational Therapists will often recommend a “sensory diet” rich in heavy work tasks, such as pulling a heavy wagon, carrying books or grocery bags, doing chair push-ups, or playing tunnel games.
+These proprioceptive activities stimulate deep touch receptors in the skin, muscles, and joints, which may help activate the neurotransmitters dopamine and serotonin.
 This duo, often labeled the “happy chemicals,” helps promote the body’s sense of pleasure, calm, and well-being.

 Sensory Interventions: Weighted & Pressure Vests